vygr/ChrysaLisp/docs/ENVIRONMENT.md

 ```

 `(defq)` is just the same as `(def)` but it assumes that the environment to
-bind the symbol in is the current environment `(env)` and that the symbols
+bind the symbol within is the current environment `(env)` and that the symbols
 don't need to be quoted, hence the name `(defq)`.

 To change the binding of an existing bound symbol, and this will raise an error